Restoring Agave for Nectar-feeding Bats

 - Restore foraging habitat along migratory corridors in the borderlands, focusing on increasing densities of flowering agaves in parks and protected areas

-The status of pollinators in the US-Mexico borderlands has emerged as a critical conservation issue because of their importance to agriculture, biodiversity conservation, and ecosystem function.
-Three species of nectar-feeding bats serve as primary pollinators for keystone desert plants in Mexico and the southwestern United States.
+The status of pollinators in the U.S.-Mexico borderlands has emerged as a critical conservation issue because of their importance to agriculture, biodiversity conservation, and ecosystem function.
+Three species of nectar-feeding bats serve as primary pollinators for important desert plants in Mexico and the southwestern United States.
 Roost disturbance and habitat loss led to the rapid decline of these bats.

-Populations of the Mexican long-nose bat (Leptonycteris nivalis) decreased by 50% over the last ten years.
-We will protect known roosts while continuing to grow a range- wide restoration effort to enhance foraging habitat in proximity to critical roost sites.
+Populations of the Mexican long-nose bat (Leptonycteris nivalis) decreased by 50% over the last 10 years.
+We will protect known roosts while continuing to grow a range-wide restoration effort to enhance foraging habitat in proximity to critical roost sites.